- Law Clerk to the Honorable Albert Tate, Jr., United States Court of Appeals for the Fifth Circuit

 Recipient, Monte M. Lehman Distinguished Teaching Award, Tulane University Law School

-George C. Freeman, III, is a founding member of the firm and serves as the firm's managing partner.
-His practice focuses mainly on securities litigation and enforcement.
-He primarily represents financial advisors and broker-dealers, together with their respective officers, directors, and employees, in customer disputes and in SEC and FINRA investigations.
+George C. Freeman, III, is a founding member of the firm.
+His practice focuses on securities litigation, arbitration, and enforcement.
+He primarily represents financial advisors and broker-dealers, together with their respective officers, directors, and employees, in customer disputes and in SEC and FINRA proceedings.
 He also represents underwriters, issuers, and trustees in securities class action cases.
-Outside the field of securities, George concentrates in complex commercial litigation.
+Outside the field of securities, George concentrates in complex financial and commercial litigation.

 George has been recognized by Chambers USA in the field of Securities Litigation, and by Best Lawyers in the fields of Bet-the-Company Litigation, Commercial Litigation, and Securities Litigation.
-According to Chambers USA, George’s clients and peers have referred to him as “one of the best” securities litigation attorneys around, and have praised his “academic, scholarly knowledge of securities law.”
+According to Chambers USA, George’s clients and peers have referred to him as “one of the best” securities litigation and arbitration attorneys in the country, and have praised his “academic, scholarly knowledge of securities law.”
+Another securities client describes George as “a lion of the securities arbitration bar” and “the best in-court trial lawyer” he has ever seen.

-- Led team representing broker-dealer in FINRA arbitrations, and in state and federal courts cases, nationwide arising from six high-yield bond funds that sustained massive losses during the 2007-2008 market meltdown.
-The firm has handled over 400 cases, and taken over 25 arbitration claims to final award, with most resulting in take-nothing decisions or awards representing only a small fraction of the amounts sought by the claimants.
+- Led team representing broker-dealer in nearly 500 FINRA arbitrations, and in state and federal courts cases, nationwide arising from six high-yield bond funds that collapsed during the 2007-2008 market meltdown.
+The firm took dozens of arbitration cases to final award, with most resulting in take-nothing decisions or awards representing only a small fraction of the amounts sought by the claimants.

 - Represented senior executive of national broker-dealer in regulatory proceedings and civil litigation arising out of a multi-billion dollar ponzi scheme.